2021 Dodge Durango SRT Hellcat confirmed for 2020 New York auto show

 The Durango's set to get the Hellcat treatment just as the current Grand Cherokee Trackhawk with the supercharged V-8 may ride into the sunset with a new Grand Cherokee, which likely won't get the SRT treatment on day one.

 Expect the supercharged Durango to have the same powertrain and running gear as the current Hellcat-powered Jeep Grand Cherokee Trackhawk.
-Under the hood will sit a 707-horsepower supercharged 6.2-liter V-8 with a 2.3-liter supercharged huffing 11.6 pounds of boost.
+Under the hood will sit a 707-horsepower supercharged 6.2-liter V-8 with a 2.3-liter supercharger huffing 11.6 pounds of boost.
 Power will be send to all four wheels via an 8-speed automatic transmission.
 The single-speed active transfer case will manage power with help from an electronic limited-slip differential in back.

 The current Jeep Grand Cherokee Trackhawk runs 0 to 60 mph in 3.5 seconds and can sprint down the quarter mile in 11.6 seconds with a top speed of 180 mph.
 Expect the supercharged Durango SRT to be slightly slower due to the increased weight of the three-row people mover.